Steilacoom, Washington: Name

 The origin of the name "Steilacoom" is unclear.
-According to the Legacy Washington program, the town's name is derived from a Native American word meaning "little pink flower."
+According to the Legacy Washington program, the town's name is derived from a Native American word meaning "little pink flower".
 Another possibility is that it was named by fur traders with the Hudson's Bay Company (HBC) and is an adaptation of Tail-a-Koom, the name of a Native American chief.
 In 1824, chief factor John Work called the town "Chilacoom".
 Another early spelling was "Chelakom".
 The Town of Steilacoom says it was named after the Steilacoom tribe, especially their main village in the Tacoma area, located on Chambers Bay.
 Robert Hitchman noted in Place Names of Washington that Steilacoom Creek, which feeds into Chambers Creek, held the name before the town.

 History

 The Steilacoom people, a Coast Salish tribe, lived in what became the city of Steilacoom.
 Their main village was called Scht’ləqʷəm, later anglicized as Steilacoom.
 William Bright says the name comes from the Southern Coast Salish subgroup /č'tílqʷəbš/, anglicized as "Steilacoom".

-European-American settlement at Steilacoom began with Lafayette Balch, a sea captain from Maine, and the town was officially incorporated in 1854.
-It is the oldest incorporated town in Washington.
+The United States Army established Fort Steilacoom in August 1849 following attacks on Fort Nisqually.
+European-American settlement at Steilacoom began with Lafayette Balch, a sea captain from Maine who arrived in 1851.
+The following year, Balch opened a sawmill to process and export lumber to San Francisco and named the settlement "Port Steilacoom".
+An adjacent settlement, Steilacoom City, was founded in June 1851 by John B. Chapman.
+The two settlements were merged into Steilacoom, which was named the county seat of Pierce County on December 12, 1852, and incorporated on April 22, 1854.
+Steilacoom was the first town in Washington Territory to be incorporated.

+Steilacoom had the first jail in Washington and the first sawmill.
 It has four individual buildings and sites listed on the National Register of Historic Places, including the oldest Catholic Church in the state, the first Protestant Church north of the Columbia River, as well as the Steilacoom Historic District, with 68 contributing properties.

-Steilacoom's main source of early prosperity was the processing and export of lumber to San Francisco.
-When the United States Congress established the Washington Territory on March 2, 1853, Governor Isaac Stevens chose Steilacoom as the seat of Pierce County.

-Steilacoom had the first jail in Washington and the first sawmill.
-The City of Lakewood has developed next to it, and the city is home to one of the two major state-run mental health facilities, Western State Hospital, on the site of what was once Fort Steilacoom.
+The town remained prominent in the region until the construction of the Northern Pacific Railway, which opened in 1873 with a terminus in Tacoma.
+The county seat was moved from Steilacoom to Tacoma in 1880; an interurban streetcar was built in 1891 to connect the two cities.
+Fort Steilacoom was redeveloped into Western State Hospital, a state-run mental health facility that now lies in the adjacent and larger city of Lakewood.